Fur people: Political situation

 Until 1916, the Fur were ruled by an independent sultanate and were oriented politically to peoples in Chad.
 Though the ruling dynasty before that time, as well as the common people, had long been Muslims, they have not been Arabized.
-They are now incorporated into the Sudan political system.
+They are now incorporated into the Sudanese political system.
 The Fur had been basically independent from the 17th century.
 After British reconquest in 1899, the British approved the re-establishment of the Fur Sultanate, assumed by Ali Dinar when the Mahdist movement crumbled.

 Mahdist revolts continued to break out in Sudan until 1916.
 The fall of Darfur was decided when Ali Dinar declared loyalty to the Ottoman Empire in World War I. The British abolished the Fur Sultanate in 1916 after Dinar died in battle.

 During World War I, Darfur made a bid for independence by allying with Turkey against the British.
 The British conquered Darfur in 1916, and since then it has been part of Sudan.
 Since the 1970s, the Darfur area has suffered some of the effects of the northern Arab war prosecuted in the south against Southern ethnic groups who wanted to secede from Sudan.

 War and conflict have ravaged the Darfur region in recent decades.
 A civil war lasted about 20 years until the end of the 20th Century.
 Conflict in the region arose again in 2003, deriving from earlier disputes surrounding water and land use between the Fur and other sedentary agricultural populations and Arab nomadic groups who had historically inhabited the region.
 The Sudanese military, in alliance with a proxy Arab nomadic militia known as the Janjaweed, orchestrated a concerted, scorched earth campaign in Darfur against the Fur and other historically sedentary groups.
 Forces would move from village to village, burning nearly everything in many places and carrying out a campaign of mass sexual violence against civilians, including children.
 This resulted in the deaths of upwards of 200,000 to 300,000 civilians from 2003-2005.
 The Darfur region has remained a bastion for forces of the RSF, an outgrowth of earlier Janjaweed militias, amid the ongoing Sudanese Civil War, with violence against Fur inhabitants and other targeted and displaced groups increasing at a rapid, concentrated pace.
 Many human rights observers have described the RSF's campaign in the region and in its siege of the North Darfurian capital of Al-Fashir, as constituting crimes against humanity, and, at its greatest extremes, genocide.